So, you’re interested in becoming a database developer?

 Here’s what many database developers use:

 - An IDE.
 The particular software depends on your database management system.
 Some tools are specific to a vendor, and others work on many vendors.
 Microsoft has a tool called SQL Server Management Studio (SSMS), while Oracle offers SQL Developer.
-Read my guide on Oracle SQL IDEs for more information on the available tools for Oracle.
+Read my guide on SQL IDEs for more information on the available tools for Oracle.

 - A database modeller/design tool.
 This allows a developer to create and modify database designs.
 They can be built-in to the IDE or separate tools.
 In the past, I’ve used Microsoft Visio, MySQL Workbench, and Lucidchart.
 There are many tools available.